Just skip North Island and go to South Island.

 New Zealand is fine.
 Totally and absolutely fine.
 Things can happen the same as anywhere else but it is a ridiculously safe country.

 Normal rules apply for travellers, especially if you’re hitchhiking, sleeping in parks, or getting a bit messy.
-Double down on the safety protocols if you’re a travelling lady.
 However, that’s just standard fare; there’s nothing extraordinary to mention.

 Do take care of your stuff though, especially in touristy areas like Queenstown.
 I had my phone in Raglan (North Island) nicked letting my guard down like a dope.
 A travel money belt is the best method to keeping your shit safe – you strap it on and then you never take it off.